ppetrovtv/pine_script_docs/source/essential/Arrays.rst

 Arrays can be used to store multiple values in one data structure.
 Think of them as a better way to handle cases where you would otherwise need a set of variables named ``price00``, ``price01`` and ``price02``.
 Arrays are an advanced feature used for scripts requiring intricate data-handling.
-If you are a beginning Pine programmer, you may consider studying other, more accessible Pine features before you tackle arrays.
+If you are a beginning Pine programmer, we recommend you become familiar with other, more accessible Pine features before you tackle arrays.

 Pine arrays are one-dimensional.
 All elements of an array are of the same type, which can be *int*, *float*, *bool* or *color*, always of *series* form.
 Arrays are referenced using an array *id*, similar to label and line id's.